bow-simulation/virtualbow/docs/user-manual/source/model-editor-profile.md

 ## Arc Segments

-The arc segment describes a circular arc with given length and radius.
+An arc segmnent represents a circular arc defined by its **length** and **radius**.

-> **Note:** The radius can be positive or negative, which makes the arc curve into different directions.
+The radius may be positive or negative, which determines the direction in which the arc curves.
-It can also be zero, in this case the arc turns into a straight line.
+A radius of zero will be interpreted as a straight line instead.

 <figure>
   <img src="images/segment-arc.svg" style="width:400px">